 When raw they require mustard or other condiment, being cold to the stomach.
 Gross made a proving of Lycopers.
 It caused sticking and pressing pains; a sense of paralysis; peevishness and loss of memory; pressing and boring pains in head; stopped catarrh.
 Some women cannot eat tomatoes without getting backache, leucorrhœa, or metrorrhagia.

-In Gross’s proving the headache was by leaning the head against something.
+In Gross’s proving the headache was < in evening, she was obliged to rise in the night to urinate.
+The mind symptoms were <, and the headache > by leaning the head against something.

 Dr. Herbert H. Roberts, of Derby, Conn., has published (N. A. J. H., October, 1900) provings made by himself, two with the 3x and two with the 30x tinctures.
 “The original tincture was made from the thoroughly ripened fruit, great pains being taken to thoroughly macerate the seeds as well as the pulp.”
 Dr. Roberts’ symptoms seem to me of great importance.
 They will be found marked “(R.)” in the Schema.
 The rheumatic and congestive symptoms were mostly produced by the 3x, the nervous symptoms mostly by the 30x.
 Roberts remarks that the natives of Mexico and California eat quantities of the ripe fruit to prevent rheumatism.